imgmaterial/HW2ROOT/README.md

 ### 3

 Deriving from an existing TObject class allows to inherit ROOT methods.
+All objects that would be written should derive from the TObject class.

 ### 4
 rootlogon.C loads macro on root launch.